 I was lured to this food truck pod with the promise of a sushi burrito from Rollin’ Fresh.
-If you’ve read my recent post, “The Best Cheap Eats in Madison, WI,” then you know I’m obsessed with sushi burritos.
+If you’ve read my recent post about the best cheap eats in Madison, WI, then you know I’m obsessed with sushi burritos.
 There’s something about poke in a hand-held, on-the-go wrap that just makes me want to spend $15 on an iPad.

 Although the prices were definitely higher than my usual spot in Madison, WI, Rollin’ Fresh’s En Fuego burrito didn’t disappoint.
 It was stuffed to the brim with spicy tuna, spicy salmon, cucumber, ginger guac, jalapeño crisp and tempura crumbs.

 2. The Korean Pork Shoulder Sandwich from Lardo

 On the cusp of the Pearl District and downtown Portland, Lardo is the perfect place to grab a quick, semi-affordable sandwich and a craft brew or two.
 You won’t find any PB&J on this menu.
 Lardo’s sandwiches are stuffed with unique, gourmet ingredients that make this spot a must-try on the list of food and desserts to try in Portland.

 I decided on the Korean Pork Shoulder sandwich filled with marinated pork, house kimchi, chili mayo, cilantro and lime juice.
 The sammie was delicious and Lardo was the perfect spot for an informal Portland dinner!